AITUC urges Puri to restore full pay of Chennai airport firm workers

 Bhadra International India Ltd (BIIL) is a firm doing ground handling and passenger services of the Airport Authority of India.
 In the Chennai International airport there are around 1,200 workers working for BIIL.

-It is reported that the management of BIIL paid the salary for March on the 13th April only after prolonged persistence of the workers union, AITUC claimed in a statement.
+It is reported that the management of BIIL paid the salary for March on April 13 only after prolonged persistence of the workers' union, AITUC claimed in a statement.
 But it is again noted with dismay that there are gross discrepancies found with the amount of salaries staggering around 50 per cent to 60 per cent of the actual salary due to be paid to each worker, the union said.
-Prime Minister Narendra Modi as well as the Labour Ministry had asked employers not cut pay and jobs.
+Prime Minister Narendra Modi as well as the Labour Ministry had asked employers not cut pay and jobs in view of lockdown imposed to contain coronavirus infection.
 AITUC, urged upon Puri to immediately intervene and advice the BIIL management to disburse the full salaries of the workers for the month of March and also not to cut down the staff strength and deny wages till the time of restoration of normal activity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)